Beginning Farmer and Rancher Workshop

 The workshop is part of the Utah Building Farmers program, with a mission to build agricultural community and capacity through classroom and experiential learning.
 The program provides courses to help both newer and experienced farmers, ranchers and food producers refine and enhance their business development, management and marketing skills to succeed in direct market sales.

-Workshop speakers from academia, industry and federal agencies will discuss the topics of business planning and resources, finances and taxes, direct and target marketing strategies, marketing through web-based and social network sites, obtaining credit, federal grant and loan programs, agritourism development and considerations, good agricultural practices and product development and pricing.
+Workshop speakers from academia, industry and federal agencies will discuss the topics of business planning and resources, finances and taxes, direct and target marketing strategies, marketing through web-based and social network sites, obtaining credit, federal grant and loan programs, agritourism development and considerations and good agricultural practices (GAPs).

 Cost for the workshop is $25 and includes breaks, lunch and program materials.
 For further information, contact Curtis at firstname.lastname@example.org or 435-797-0444.
 Registration is available at http://begfarmranchworkshop.eventbrite.com.